NFV Platform Design: A Survey

 \section{Taxonomy of NFV platforms}

 We devote this section to reviewing existing NFV platforms and classifying them according to their primary design purpose.
-Based on our literature review and the reference architecture, we classify existing NFV platforms based on three general design purposes, namely integrated NFV platform, MANO system, and NFVI optimization.
-An integrated NFV platform contains both MANO plane and NFVI to support either end-to-end service provisioning or VNF development.
-A MANO system deals with all or a subset of the management issues such as instantiation/termination, placement, dynamic scaling, monitoring, and resilience of network services.
-An NFVI optimization platform strives for guaranteeing an efficient infrastructural packet data path by optimizing the related procedures and eliminating redundant processing.
+Based on our literature review and the reference architecture, we classify existing NFV platforms into three general design purposes: integrated NFV platform, MANO system, and NFVI optimization.
+An integrated NFV platform comprises both the MANO plane and the NFVI to support either end-to-end service provisioning or VNF development.
+A MANO system addresses all or a subset of management issues, such as instantiation/termination, placement, dynamic scaling, monitoring, and the resilience of network services.
+An NFVI optimization platform strives to ensure an efficient packet data path by optimizing related procedures and eliminating redundant processing.